 The Ancient of Days NFT

-The first uk museum collection nft to be made available for sale, supporting social projects, coming soon on an environmentally friendly platform.
+The first uk museum collection nft to be made available for sale, supporting social projects, available now on an environmentally friendly platform.

 The Ancient of Days NFT forms part of the Whitworth’s socially-driven project, Economics the Blockbuster, which looks at alternative ways of living together in the world.
 Collaborating with partners across a range of disciplines, the project will culminate in a major exhibition at the Whitworth, The University of Manchester, in Summer 2023.